ruczynskipatryk/ruczynskipatryk/README.md

 👨🏼‍💻 All of my projects are available at [here](https://ruczynski.netlify.app) and on the bottom of my github.
 <br>
-👉🏼 Check my other projects like health challange - https://zmianana100.pl
+👉🏼 Check my other projects like health/fitness challange - https://zmianana100.pl

 📧 Contact with me via email **ruczynskipatryk22@gmail.com**